Dynamical Landscape and Multistability of a Climate Model: Conclusions

-The dynamics of the climate is here described through two versions of an open source climate model, PLASIM, which has an appropriate mix of precision, flexibility, and efficiency in simulating the present climate as well as very exotic climatic conditions.
+{ Systems undergoing stochastic dynamics and featuring competing multistable states can be effectively described by taking advantage of the formalism of the quasi-potential landscape, which generalizes the notion of the free energy to nonequilibrium systems.
+Local minima in the quasipotential describe competing metastable states, and are separated by local maxima and saddles -- M states -- that define possible gateways for transitions.
+To demonstrate our framework in the case of the climate we employ} two versions of an open source climate model, PLASIM, which has an appropriate mix of precision, flexibility, and efficiency in simulating the present climate as well as very exotic climatic conditions.
 The first version (setup A) features a simplified but meaningful representation of the oceanic energy transport from low to high latitudes, whereas in the second one (setup B) large scale energy transport is provided solely by the turbulent atmosphere.
 Setup A demonstrates the well-known competing climatic states corresponding to the present warm (W) conditions and the so-called snowball (SB) climate.
 Setup B, instead, contains an unexpected additional intermediate stable climate (C) where the sea is partially ice-free in the equatorial band.
-The lack of a powerful mechanism of energy redistribution across the climate makes this additional state possible.
-The C state should not be regarded as a pure mathematical curiosity corresponding to a pathological solution: exotic climate states rather similar to the C state obtained here are deemed extremely relevant in paleoclimatic terms because they provide a scenario able to explain the survival of life during the Neoproterozoic glaciations.
+The lack of a powerful mechanism of energy redistribution across the climate makes this additional state possible. {Despite PLASIM's relative simplicity,} the C state should not be regarded as a pure mathematical curiosity corresponding to a pathological solution: exotic climate states rather similar to the C state obtained here have been obtained in other climate models and are deemed extremely relevant in paleoclimatic terms because they provide a scenario able to explain the survival of life during the Neoproterozoic glaciations.

-Transitions between the competing basins of attraction are made possible when stochastic forcing -- here in the form of a fluctuating solar irradiance -- is introduced into the system.
-Indeed, many other sources of stochasticity are present in the real climate system.
-Moreover, in order to be able to explore the full phase space of the system within a reasonable time, we are compelled to consider a much stronger noise than what is deemed physically realistic for our planet, yet this has actually little impact on our main conclusions, because of the mathematical structure of the problem.